Best family car 2023

 Audi A3 Sportback

-Another popular premium car in the UK, the Audi A3 is offered in a single five-door Sportback bodystyle, with pumped-up styling that nods to the original 1980s Audi Quattro.
+The Audi A3 is offered in five-door Sportback and four-door saloon bodystyles, with pumped-up styling that nods to the original 1980s Audi Quattro.
 Sporty S3 and five-cylinder RS3 models steal the limelight, but the core range has some verve, too; the popular 35 TFSI petrol can do 0-62mph in 8.4 seconds and still return 50mpg.
 Audi’s motto of ‘Vorsprung durch Technik’ is evident in the sprawling options list, but all cars come with a decent amount of connectivity.
 As with other premium brands, the A3’s strong retained values help keep monthly PCP payments in check.

-Ford has facelifted the Focus for 2022, in an attempt to restore the fortunes of its core family car after sales slipped due to the semiconductor shortage.
-There’s a cleaner look for the front end, with a bigger grille and a selection of new colours.
+Ford facelifted Focus in 2022, introducing a cleaner look for the front end, with a bigger grille and a selection of new colours.
 Inside, the touchscreen has grown to 13.2 inches and the function-packed Ford Sync 4 connectivity system is standard.
-Alongside the core 1.0-litre Ecoboost petrol engines are improved mild hybrid motors.
-Ford has dropped the diesel-engined ST hot hatchback, but the 280hp 2.3-litre petrol version remains.
+Alongside the core 1.0-litre Ecoboost petrol engines are improved mild-hybrid motors.
+Ford has dropped the diesel-engined ST hot hatchback, but the 280PS 2.3-litre petrol version remains.
 Top nerd fact?
 It’s the same engine previously fitted to the Ford Mustang.
+For a different flavour, take a look at the Focus Active, which features SUV-inspired styling and suspension tuned for challenging surfaces and poor weather.
+Just the thing for Britain's pockmarked roads...

 BMW 1 Series

 The BMW 1 Series is an increasingly familiar sight on British streets.
 Now a five-door-only hatchback, it has distinctive chiselled lines and a prominent BMW kidney grille.
 Controversial at first, the latest looks are now finding favour.
 Inside, the interior has a strikingly premium feel, with the 3 Series-inspired layout looking high-tech and sophisticated.
 BMW infotainment systems are top-drawer and this is no exception, while the firm somehow still manages to make driving positions feel sportier than any rival.
 In the rear, it’s much more spacious than 1 Series models of old, and the boot is better as well.
 Pick from petrol, diesel, plug-in hybrid or, if you’re feeling sporty, the all-wheel-drive M135i xDrive.
-The latter has recently been joined by an equally sparkling 128ti front-wheel-drive alternative.
+The latter has been joined by an equally sparkling 128ti front-wheel-drive alternative that gives the Volkswagen Golf GTI a run for its money.

 The British-built Toyota Corolla is a top-selling hybrid that’s known as a ‘self-charging’ model.
 This means you don’t have to plug it in, so it’s ideal for those without a home charging point.
 Clever tech aims to switch the engine into EV mode wherever possible, and it’s not uncommon to see more than half a journey being driven in engine-off electric mode.
 There are now two engines, a 1.8-litre and the more powerful 2.0-litre.
 Both come with a good amount of standard equipment, including a comprehensive array of safety tech.
 The Corolla is almost guaranteed to be totally reliable and Toyota now underlines this with a 10-year warranty – provided you take it back to an official Toyota dealer each year for servicing.